Our research is editorially independent but we may earn a commission for purchases made through our links.

 Check out the World’s Largest Railway Station

-Indulge in an amazing pizza at Grimaldi’s
+Indulge Amazing Pizza at Grimaldi’s

 Why Do It?
 Not only will you get an incredibly delicious, coal-fired pizza, but you’ll enjoy an unforgettable view of Manhattan from one of the oldest and prettiest parts of Brooklyn, right under the shadow of the Brooklyn Bridge.
-This New York institution is all about the elements that go into the city’s very best pies: fresh-made dough, fresh house-made mozzarella and crushed tomatoes, all cooked by coal-burning brick oven.
+This New York institution is all about the elements that go into the city’s very best pies: fresh-made dough, fresh house-made mozzarella and crushed tomatoes, all cooked by the coal-burning brick oven.

-Watch noir at the Film Forum
+Watch Noir at the Film Forum

 Why Do It?
 House specialties include classics by Orson Welles and international noir from Jean-Luc Godard as well as lesser-known gems.
-The Film Forum is the only autonomous nonprofit cinema in New York City and one of the few in the U.S. It features two distinct but complementary programs, theatrical premieres of American independents and foreign art films, and repertory selections that include American and foreign classics, genre works, festivals and directors retrospectives.
-A third screen features extended runs of popular selections from both programs, as well as new films.
+The Film Forum is the only autonomous nonprofit cinema in New York City and one of the few in the U.S. It features two distinct but complementary programs, theatrical premieres of American independents and foreign art films, and repertory selections that include American and foreign classics, genre works, festivals and directors’ retrospectives.

-Listen to live jazz in Greenwich Village
+Listen to Live Jazz in Greenwich Village

 Why Do It?
 Small’s, which borrows a name from the legendary Harlem nightclub of the 1920s, is strictly in the tradition of a Greenwich Village jazz cellar; a small, intimate place, packed with fans every night of the week who look forward to the sounds of vintage, established stars along with talented up-and-comers.

 Ride the Wonder Wheel on Coney Island

+What Is It?
 From the turn of the century to World War II, Coney Island was considered New York City’s playground, but after the war, it suffered years of neglect.
 The arrival of the new Luna Park amusement park brought it back to life again, thanks in part to its iconic Wonder Wheel and the Cyclone Roller Coaster.